Learn what exactly it is, how to start and how it works

 Some of the main differences between trading platforms are the available features.

 - Leverage.
 This is a feature that lets you magnify your bets, with the effect of increasing your profits or losses.
-It’s designed to help traders realize a decent return on investment without needing to make enormous deposits up front.
+It’s designed to help traders realize a decent return on their holdings without needing to make enormous deposits up front.
 You will often see leverage described as something like “20:1”.
 In that case, your gains and losses would be as though you were buying and selling with 20 times the volume of your initial deposit.
 It increases both risk and reward, and should be used with caution.
 The maximum leverage available will vary by platform and product.

 - Hedging.
 This is the ability to take out contracts that are opposite to a currently held position.
 For example, if you bet on a big price increase but it’s starting to look like an unreasonable risk, you might hedge by taking out a smaller new bet for a price decrease at the same time.
 This can help you manage your risks.